 Under the terms of the Avangrid Credit Facility, each joint borrower has a maximum borrowing entitlement, or sublimit, which can be periodically adjusted to address specific short-term capital funding needs, subject to the maximum limit contained in the agreement.
 On November 23, 2021, the executed Avangrid Credit Facility increased Avangrid's maximum sublimit from \$1,500 million to \$2,500 million.
 The Avangrid Credit Facility contains pricing that is sensitive to Avangrid's consolidated greenhouse gas emissions intensity.
 The Credit Facility also contains negative covenants, including one that sets the ratio of maximum allowed consolidated debt to consolidated total capitalization at 0.65 to 1.00, for each borrower.
-Under the Avangrid Credit Facility fees will range from 10 to 22.5 basis points.
+Under the Avangrid Credit Facility fee that is dependent on their credit rating.
+The initial facility fees will range from 10 to 22.5 basis points.
 The maturity date for the Avangrid Credit Facility is November 22, 2026.
 On July 17, 2023, the Avangrid Credit Facility was amended and restated to, among other things, provide for the replacement of LIBOR-based rates with SOFR-based rates and remove provisions related to the extension of credit to the Public Service Company of New Mexico and Texas-New Mexico Power Company.
 As of both December 31, 2023 and 2022, we had no borrowings outstanding under this credit facility.